fybrik/fybrik/site/docs/contribute/documentation/formatting.md

 # Formatting Standards

-This page shows the formatting standards for the Mesh for Data documentation.
+This page shows the formatting standards for the Fybrik documentation.

 ## Link to other pages using relative links